 An example of how a scope could be derived

 LLL is an electronic controller, power supply manufacturer, and installer within passenger and goods lifts within buildings.
 This extends to industrial settings, including petrochemical and mines.
 The business is based in Kuwait.
-Kuwait is well placed geographically to act as the gateway to the Persian Gulf, the European continents and Africa.
+Kuwait is well placed geographically to act as the gateway to the Persian Gulf, the European continents, and Africa.
 Situated in the northern edge of Eastern Arabia at the tip of the Persian Gulf, it shares borders with Iraq and Saudi Arabia.
 There are good aviation links to America and Europe.

-Our company growth strategy is linked heavily with the construction, petrochemicals and mining markets within differing jurisdictions.
+Our company growth strategy is linked heavily with the construction, petrochemicals, and mining markets within differing jurisdictions.
 Our ﬁscal growth play requires the business to grow with a projected Turnover from 7m KWD to 7.5 KWD within two years and an increase in profit from 8% to 11%.
 Other strategies may result in a move to base the organization within more preferential tax regimes to assist in the growth and profit objectives.
-The growth plan will require engagement as tier one suppliers, into established and specialist lift manufacturers, in addition to developing a reputation as installers of lift power supplies and controllers into hazardous environments.
+The growth plan will require engagement as tier-one suppliers, into established and specialist lift manufacturers, in addition to developing a reputation as installers of lift power supplies and controllers into hazardous environments.
 It is therefore crucial that not only must our products be suitable for those environments, but also our installation teams must perform well within high safety performance cultures and be capable of immediate compliance with the safety requirements of our customers.
 Offices for installation and commissioning teams will be established in the main conurbations.
-Technical sales support for speciﬁers and lift manufacturers will be country based.
+Technical sales support for speciﬁers and lift manufacturers will be country-based.

-The company enables its customers to meet their compliance requirements of ISO 45001, local and government legislation and regulations.
-The OH & S Management System (OH & S MS) serves to formalize the policies, processes and operating standards that will apply to the company’s employees, partners, and contractors.
+The company enables its customers to meet their compliance requirements of ISO 45001, local and government legislation, and regulations.
+The OH & S Management System (OH & S MS) serves to formalize the policies, processes, and operating standards that will apply to the company’s employees, partners, and contractors.
 Successful growth would permit the penetration into wide markets with an objective to standardize controllers.
 Aﬁersales service is therefore critical to our reputation and growth.
 Combining this with our expertise in the local, regional and national markets gives us increasing leverage in sales through our undoubted ability to produce bespoke solutions at short notice and compliant with hazardous environments.

 The global perspective of the business demands that we not only comply but exceed the requirements of national laws.
 LLL is to earn a reputation as an ethical employer.
 Whilst an excellent work ethic is to be expected from our employees, overwork will not be tolerated.
 The management of work-related upper disorders (WRULD) and matters such as absenteeism, through stress management, are vital to our success.
 Our Human Resources Department with be active and instrumental in achieving this goal.
-Our reputation for safety leadership is such that we must be seen to occupy center stage amidst our competitors and be perceived as such by our valued customers.
+Our reputation for safety leadership is such that we must be seen to occupy the center stage amidst our competitors and be perceived as such by our valued customers.